pigulla/grunt-jira-todo/README.md

 ```

 ## Security Notes
 It is strongly recommended not to put your Jira credentials in the Gruntfile.
-Instead, create a separate JSON file, add it to your `.gitignore` and read the username and password from that:
+Instead, create a separate JSON file, add it to your `.gitignore` and read the username and password from there:

 ```js
 grunt.initConfig({